Luis-Nobrega/OOM-Internship-WRF/README.md

 - [Bash](https://pt.wikipedia.org/wiki/Bash)

 ## Features
 Allows automation of simulations for multiple domains.
 Performs verifications on input files.
 It kills the container in the case of **MPI ABORT**.

+For more detailed info, consult [documentation](WRF-documentation.pdf).

 The `reduced_wrf_image.tar.gz` and `wrf_image.tar.gz` have the same contents, but the first is a compressed and improved version of the first one.
 Of the **32GB** around **20GB** comes from `WPS_GEOG` geographical data.